FinancialhouseDevops/devops-homework/README.md

 ## Notes:

-Please push all you code to your github account or any git hosting from where we can clone the repository.
+Please push all your code to your github account or any git hosting from where we can clone the repository.

 ## Bonus: